oasis-art-project/oasis-server/README.md

     `source oasis-server-env/bin/activate` <br>
     `pip install -r requirements.txt` <br>

 2. Setup environmental variable pointing to the location where the images shuld be stored.
-Since we are running locally, including the [OASIS webapp](https://github.com/oasis-art-project/oasis-webapp/), then the image folder should be inside the webapp's public folder.
-So if the webapp is installed at `~/oasis-webapp` and the image folder is called `dev-images`, we would do (starting with the unset to make sure that the local server does not try to use an S3 bucket to store images): <br>
+Since we are running locally, including the [OASIS webapp](https://github.com/oasis-art-project/oasis-webapp/), then the image folder should be inside the webapp's public folder and named `dev-images`.
+So if the webapp is installed at `~/oasis-webapp`, then we would do (starting with the unset to make sure that the local server does not try to use an S3 bucket to store images): <br>
 `unset S3_BUCKET` <br>
 `export IMAGE_UPLOAD_FOLDER=~/oasis-webapp/public/dev-images/` <br>
 `rm -Rf $IMAGE_UPLOAD_FOLDER` <br>